-Any projects scheduled for a date not during the Dunn County Fair, must prepare a photo display of the exhibit, created by participants and/or superintendents, for each of these projects and displayed in the Exhibit Hall during the fair.
+Projects not scheduled to show during the Dunn County Fair must prepare a photo display for each project.
+These displays should be created by participants and/or superintendents and put on display in the Exhibit Hall during the fair.

 Eligibility to Exhibit